Welcome!

 Postdoc

 I completed my Bachelor’s in biochemistry at the University of Granada, Spain.
 Then, my passion for neuroscience drove me to pursue an MSc in Neuroscience from Sussex University (UK).
 My project was in the lab of Dr. Ruth Murrel-Lagnado investigating the role of Sigma-1 receptor and its mutation in ALS.
 This protein appears in the contact region between ER and mitochondria.
 I used mouse tissue, SH-SY5Y, and HEK-293 cells.
 After that, I moved to Bordeaux (France) to complete my PhD under the supervision of Dr. Sandra Soukup where I deciphered the relationship between autophagy and exosomes at the synapse in the context of Parkinson’s disease using Drosophila as a model organism.
 In particular, I used the larval neuromuscular junction to study the synapse.
-I joined Dr. Alessio Vagnoni’s lab in 2024 to investigate how different expressions of genes affect ageing and research further intercellular communication in adult flies.
+I joined Alessio’s lab in 2024 to investigate how different expressions of genes affect ageing and research further intercellular communication in adult flies.

 mailto: irene.sanchez-mirasierra[at]uc.pt